 I am pleased to welcome you as a student to the University of West London (UWL).
+We are committed to delivering the best student experience, and this means ensuring all students are valued, celebrated, and respected.
 We aim to provide excellent education opportunities by offering the highest standards of teaching in a friendly and professional environment.

-We are very proud of our facilities, many of which are state of the art.
+We are very proud of our industry-standard facilities, which reflect our passion for delivering a first class educational experience and developing students with industry-ready skills..

 We hope you enjoy your course and take advantage of the wider opportunities offered by the University.

 The Student Handbook has been prepared to provide an easy reference guide to help you find your way around our facilities, services, policies, and current regulations.
-It has been structured around your student journey; during the academic year and beyond.
-It also sets out any expectations we have of you in terms of engagement with your studies and your behaviour.
-Ensure that you read it, as it will help you make the most of your time at UWL.
+It has been structured around your student journey, during the academic year and beyond.
+It also sets out our expectations we have of you in terms of engagement with your studies and your behaviour.
+Please ensure that you read it, as it will help you to experience university life to the full at UWL.

-The Handbook provides answers to some questions about the University.
+The Handbook provides answers to some frequently asked questions about the University.
 It will also provide advice on where you can find information and help about the services located at each of the different University sites.

 Sometimes things go wrong, and the handbook sets out what to do if you have been ill for your assessments, where to seek advice about money matters, or even to make a complaint.
 There is much more detail on the website and the Student Portal at portal.uwl.ac.uk.
-You can find more information, including policies and procedures at the University of West London, on the University's website, uwl.ac.uk
+You can find more information, including policies and procedures at the University of West London, on the University's website, uwl.ac.uk/policies